-ADVISORY: High school volleyball or club experience recom-ADVISORY: High school basketball or club experience recommended
+ADVISORY: High school volleyball or club experience recommended

 Intercollegiate volleyball provides the opportunity for competition as a member of an LMC team in conference play, which includes a state championship playoff.
 Students are eligible to participate for 2 seasons at the community college level.
 May be repeated three times.
-SC LMC: DA
+SC